A pianist took his grand piano on a barge, to serenade the canals of Venice

 An Italian pianist has treated local residents in Venice to a beautiful outdoor concert, while sailing down one of the city’s most colourful canals.

-Ever since Italy’s lockdown measures were put in place to tackle the coronavirus pandemic, the usually bustling Grand Canal has seemed much quieter than usual – but now, the soothing sound of a grand piano rings out over the water.
+With various coronavirus restrictions still in place across Italy, the usually bustling Grand Canal has seemed much quieter than usual – but now, the soothing sound of a grand piano rings out over the water.

 In the mesmerising clip (watch below), we hear pianist-composer Paolo Zanarella (who likes to call himself “the out of place pianist”) say: “Another small gift for you all… I’m currently leaving Venice but I wanted to be with you for another minute.
 I hope this doesn’t disturb you…”

 He adds that it’s his mission to take music out of the concert hall and bring it to streets and squares, where everybody can enjoy it.
 Hear him playing his beautiful ‘Venezia – Ricordando carnevale’ in the video below.

 Zanarella’s wonderful one-hour display, which took place on Saturday 16 May at 6pm, is clearly a welcome distraction for many – as the barge floats past ornate buildings and under bridges towards the lagoon, passers-by can be seen waving and clapping him on.